 Some CT scans need special preparation beforehand.

 For most scans, you have a drink or an injection of contrast medium, or both.
 This is a dye that shows up body tissues more clearly on the scan.
 You have the injection through a small thin tube (cannula) in your arm.
-The tube is left in place until 15 to 30 minutes after your scan, in case you have any problems after having the injection.
+The tube is left in place until after your scan, in case you have any problems after having the injection.

 CT scans of the abdomen